Efficient SAR Vessel Detection for FPGA-Based On-Satellite Sensing: Methodology

 \subsection{Training Setup}

 Our training methodology employs two different datasets and two distinct training strategies to generate our final model.
-We utilize both the xView3-SAR training \textit{and} validation sets for training; the latter offers higher-quality annotations (see section C above), and has consistently demonstrated superior detection performance when used as a training set, both in our experiments and in prior competition-winning solutions.
-To structure our experiments, we therefore partitioned the xView3-SAR validation set into 40 scenes for training and 10 scenes for validation.
+We utilize both the xView3-SAR training \textit{and} validation sets for training; the latter offers higher-quality annotations (see section C above), and has demonstrated superior detection performance when used as a training set in prior competition-winning solutions and in our own experiments.
+We therefore partitioned the xView3-SAR validation set into 40 scenes for training and 10 scenes for validation.
 These subsets are referred to as the \textit{training} and \textit{validation} sets throughout this work; the former is used for our initial exploratory analysis and for fine-tuning our final models.
 Additionally, we addressed the limitations of the automatically-generated labels in the original xView3-SAR training set by generating pseudo-labels and bounding boxes using our best-performing exploratory model (YOLOv8n-Ghost-P2-PIoU2 trained for 100 epochs).
 This enhanced dataset is referred to hereafter as the \textit{pre-training} set.